 F. Kayser Enneking, M.D., has been honored with the 2021 Gaston Labat Award from the American Society of Regional Anesthesia and Pain Medicine.
-She will deliver a lecture at the 46th Annual Regional Anesthesiology and Acute Pain Medicine Meeting on May 15 as part of the Excellence in ASRA Awards program.
+She delivered a lecture at the 46th Annual Regional Anesthesiology and Acute Pain Medicine Meeting on May 15 as part of the Excellence in ASRA Awards program.

 The Gaston Labat award honors Gaston P. Labat, M.D.
 (1843-1908), a pioneer in regional anesthesia and the first president of the American Society of Regional Anesthesia, which was founded in 1923.
 The award, presented annually, honors those who have demonstrated outstanding contributions to the development, teaching, and practice of regional anesthesia in Labat’s tradition.